✓ Updated May 2026

 Auto-rickshaws (Tuk-tuks)

 These iconic three-wheeled vehicles are ubiquitous in Udaipur and perfect for short to medium distances within the city.
-They're great for navigating narrow lanes and reaching attractions close to your accommodation.
+They're great for navigating narrow lanes and getting directly to your destination, especially around the Old City.

-For more comfort, longer distances, or day trips outside Udaipur, hiring a private taxi is a good option.
-This is ideal for visiting places like Kumbhalgarh Fort or Ranakpur Jain Temple.
+For day trips outside Udaipur, exploring multiple attractions in a single day, or if you prefer comfort and convenience, hiring a private car with a driver is an excellent choice.
+This is ideal for visiting places like the Kumbhalgarh Fort or Ranakpur Jain Temple.

 Walking

-The old city area, especially around the City Palace and Jagdish Temple, is best explored on foot.
-Wandering through the narrow, winding lanes allows you to discover hidden gems and soak in the local atmosphere.
+The heart of Udaipur, particularly the Old City around the City Palace and Jagdish Temple, is best explored on foot.
+Wandering through its narrow, winding lanes allows you to discover hidden cafes, artisan shops, and soak in the local atmosphere.

 Local Buses